immanuel404/Prompt_AI/README.md

 # Prompt_AI
-Laravel12 | OpenRouter |
+Laravel + Vue | OpenRouter AI -
-Provides a frontend interface for prompting various AI models via the OpenRouter API.
+Provides an interface for prompting various AI models via the OpenRouter API.

 - Choose from a selection of available AI models.

 - Submit a prompt and see responses displayed dynamically.

-- #get an API key from the OpenRouter website.
+- get API key from the OpenRouter AI website.

 <br/>